glytoucan/glytoucan/system/registration_flow.md

 If no SPARQL-update insert is to be made, it should not be set.

-At run-time, the DAO is available from the parent class of all child module interfaces:
+To simplify things, an implementation using the Spring Framework is available from the parent class.
+It is recommended to inherit this for child module interfaces:
 ```
-public abstract class ResourceProcessParent implements ResourceProcess {
+public class ResourceProcessParent implements ResourceProcess {
 	@Autowired
 	SparqlDAO sparqlDAO;

+	public SparqlDAO getSparqlDAO() {
+		return sparqlDAO;
 	}

+	public void setSparqlDAO(SparqlDAO sparqlDAO) {
+		this.sparqlDAO = sparqlDAO;
+	}
+}
 ```

-sparqlDAO has methods such as `query()` and `insert()` which can be used to execute SELECT and INSERT SPARQL, respectively.
+SparqlDAO has methods such as `query()` and `insert()` which can be used to execute SELECT and INSERT SPARQL, respectively.

-It should be noted that at pre-registration time, all graphs will be replaced with the draft graph.
+### Demonstration
+As a demonstration of how to use this framework, please refer to the [Glycan Registration](/system/glycan_registration.md) for a detailed test case.

+### Batch Project
+For more details on SparqlBeans and the SparqlDAO, please refer to the [GlyTouCan batch project](/batch)

+## Graphs

 There already exists a graph policy specific to the [partner](/partner) program, once the registration is committed by the user.

 > Written with [StackEdit](https://stackedit.io/).